canonical/opensearch-operator/docs/explanation/persistent-storage.md

 automatically with no metadata changes required — the cluster UUID and peer references already match.

-### Different cluster — attaching to an existing cluster
+### Different cluster — attaching to an existing cluster (last resort)

 When a disk from a different cluster is attached to a new unit in an existing cluster, the node holds stale metadata referencing the old cluster UUID.
 The node will fail to join because it cannot reach its old peers.
-The `detach-cluster` tool must be run to remove the stale metadata before the node can join the new cluster.
+This is only appropriate if the source cluster is permanently gone and no viable snapshot exists to restore from instead — in that case, the last-resort `detach-cluster` tool can be run to discard the stale metadata so the node can join the new cluster.

-### Different cluster — bootstrapping a new cluster
+### Different cluster — bootstrapping a new cluster (last resort)

 When a disk from a different cluster is used to seed a brand new single-node deployment, the node will fail to start because it is trying to load its original metadata and cannot reach any of its old peers.
-The `unsafe-bootstrap` tool must be run to reset the cluster metadata, after which a new cluster UUID is assigned and the node starts fresh.
+Again, this only makes sense if the source cluster is permanently gone and no viable snapshot exists — in that case, the last-resort `unsafe-bootstrap` tool can be run to reset the cluster metadata, after which a new cluster UUID is assigned and the node starts fresh.

 ## See also

-* [How to manage persistent storage](how-to-persistent-storage) — step-by-step guide for reusing disks.
+* [How to back up and restore](how-to-guides-back-up-and-restore-index) — the preferred, data-safe way to move data between clusters.
-* [How to back up and restore](how-to-create-a-backup) — create backups before reusing disks.
+* [How to manage persistent storage](how-to-persistent-storage) — step-by-step guide, including the last-resort disaster-recovery procedure.
 * [Node roles and cluster topology](explanation-node-roles) — how nodes and clusters are structured.